timkaechele/herb/docs/docs/bindings/ruby/index.md

 outline: deep
 ---

-# `Herb` Ruby Bindings
+# Herb Ruby Bindings

-Herb is bundled and packaged up as a precompiled rubygem and available to be installed from [RubyGems.org](https://rubygems.org).
+Herb is bundled and packaged up as a precompiled RubyGem and available to be installed from [RubyGems.org](https://rubygems.org).

 > [!TIP] More Language Bindings
 > Herb also has [bindings for JavaScript/Node.js](/bindings/javascript/)